Sydney H. Ball: Early life and career

 Ball was born in Chicago on December 11, 1877, and attended the University of Wisconsin.
-His later success as a geologist was recognised in a 1909 list of distinguished alumni by William Herbert Hobbs, who taught at the university from 1889–1906.
+His later success as a geologist was recognised in a 1909 list of distinguished alumni by William Herbert Hobbs, who taught at the university from 1889 to 1906.
 Ball worked as a geologist for the Missouri Bureau of Mines and Geology from 1901–2 before returning to the University to lecture in geology from 1902 to 1903.
 He became an assistant geologist to the United States Geological Survey (USGS) in 1903 and in this role was one of the first researchers to investigate prehistoric Native American gem mining.
 He authored a USGS bulletin on copper deposits in Hartville, Wyoming, in 1906.
 Ball's 1907 work A Geologic Reconnaissance in Southwestern Nevada and Eastern California may have been responsible for starting a myth that Death Valley was named "Tomesha" ("Ground Afire") by the Paiute, a story often repeated by subsequent publications.
-He also contributed to a study of the geology of Georgetown, Kentucky carried out by Josiah Edward Spurr and George Garrey that was published as a book in 1908.
+He also contributed to a study of the geology of Georgetown, Kentucky, carried out by Josiah Edward Spurr and George Garrey that was published as a book in 1908.